 Outlook on Asia

-Loveena Tandon takes a look at some of the Asia-focused events taking place – both virtually and actually – in Britain and elsewhere
+Loveena Tandon takes a look at some of the Asia-focused events and discussions taking place – both virtually and actually – around Britain

 Loveena Tandon is journalist, producer, director and documentary film-maker, with 22 years’ experience in broadcast, print and radio journalism.
 She is currently based in London, covering the UK and Europe